pierpaolo28/Companies-Data-Science-Challenges/README.md

-# Companies-Data-set-Challenges
+# Companies-Data-Science-Challenges
-Data-set Challenges <br>

-Collection of some of the Data-Science and ML challenges I faced during various events
+Collection of some of the Data-Science and ML challenges I faced during various events.